M

 Query and Concretise

-1. Since the scenario creation and formatting occurs in individual SCDBs, the initial input carrying the test objectives, ODD & behaviour requirements and external requirements will be fed directly into the ‘process for creating concrete test scenario with their test objectives’.
+1. Since the scenario creation and formatting occurs in individual Scenario Databases (SCDB), the initial input carrying the test objectives, ODD & behaviour requirements and external requirements will be fed directly into the ‘process for creating concrete test scenario with their test objectives’.

 2. These external requirements will then be used to query into individual SCDBs via the SUNRISE federated layer, and logical or concrete scenarios will be then returned.
-It is at this step that scenarios hosted within SCDBs become test scenarios for any intended testing purposes.
+It is at this step that scenarios hosted within SCDBs become test scenarios, because it is associated with the intended testing purposes upon the retrieval from the scenario databases.

 3. If the returned scenarios are at the logical level (i.e., parameters are described in ranges)

-1. the first part of the block will create concrete scenario with concrete parameter values.
+1. the first function of the block will create concrete scenario with concrete parameter values.

-2. the second part of the block will then combine the concrete test scenario with further test objectives.
+2. the second function of the block will then combine the concrete test scenario with further test objectives.

 4. If the returned scenarios are already concrete scenarios, then this block will skip the creation of the concrete scenario step, but combining it with test objectives.